AixcentricExploreGuided Holiday Tours

 Localanque is a company created by passionate skippers in Marseille.
 They have a fleet of several boats available to accommodate different group sizes and uses.
 Some of their marine offerings include:

-The one-hour “Story Boat” cruise, which is perfect for visitors to Marseille or anyone interested in seeing the famous sights (Notre-Dame de la Gard, MuCEM, Palais du Pharo etc.) from a different angle.
+The one-hour “Story Boat” cruise, is perfect for visitors to Marseille or anyone interested in seeing the famous sights (Notre-Dame de la Gard, MuCEM, Palais du Pharo etc.) from a different angle.
 They require a minimum of eight (8) people.

 Customized tours for private or corporate events.